Ishydo/PDF2CBZ/README.md

 Before you go, just know how this works : it creates a (or several) folder(s) containing an image for each page of the PDF file(s), then zip it, then **rename it** to .cbz extension.

-It a transformation, not a conversion.
+It is a transformation, not a conversion.

 Because yes, renaming a .zip to a .cbz file (like a disrespectful brute) works perfectly.
 The resulting file will work on ebook 99% of the time.